nathankim7/romhist-db/README.md

 2. cd into /server, type 'yarn start'
 3. open another terminal into root directory, type 'yarn start'
 4. open localhost:8080 in your browser

+Deployment currently unavailable, click through the gallery folder for snapshots of the app's current state